North-Shore-AI/tinkex_cookbook/docs/20251223/PORTS_AND_ADAPTERS.md

 **Purpose:** keep external services swappable and testable without touching recipe logic.

+> NOTE: This document predates the corrected ownership model.
+Adapter
+> implementations now live in `crucible_kitchen`; TinkexCookbook provides
+> recipes/config only.
+The examples below are historical.

 This repo uses a lightweight Ports & Adapters design:

 - **Ports** define the cookbook-facing interfaces (behaviours).